Viverun/Matrix/README.md

 ## 🚀 Overview

-CyberMatrix is an AI-powered autonomous security testing platform that democratizes penetration testing.
+Matrix is an AI-powered autonomous security testing platform that democratizes penetration testing.
 Using Google Gemini and intelligent agents, it automatically simulates cyber attacks, identifies vulnerabilities, and provides actionable remediation guidance.

 ## ✨ Features